Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v0.7: prevents extraction errors and using the wrong folder, other fixes to the code and compatibility.
     - v0.8: added dlc "Anniversary Pack".
 Reuploaded 8 November 2023 fixing wrong version displayed in tool.
     - v1.0: added Linux/OSX support, thanks to DeathCamel58 (link to his page in the title)
+    <br>

+    ————————————————————————————————————————

+    </p></details>

     - v1.1:
             - updated CreamAPI from 4.5.0.0 to 5.1.0.0 (contains a specific fix for Space Engineers)
             - the tool detects if you have the old CreamAPI version and prompts you to update
             - added tips to the tool if you get errors as well as small additions to other messages
             - added tips to creamapi.ini to make it easier for you if you want to make changes yourself
-            - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check + can be useful)
+            - you can find the old 4.5.0.0 CreamAPI in the backup folder (needed to check)
             - removed linux/osx version because it was a mess (for more info, see discussions)
-    <br>

-    ————————————————————————————————————————

-    </p></details>

 <br>